smabuk/VersioningDemos/README.md

 # Versioning Demos
-Examples of ways to version .NET Core projects both without and with CI/CD
+Examples of ways to version .NET Core projects both with and without CI/CD

+If you clone this site and run it locally in Debug and Release you will see different result.
+You can see a live version at https://versioningdemos.azurewebsites.net/ this has passed through my Git and VSTS to generate the version information.

+You will notice that Microsoft has different versioning strategies within their own .Net libraries, presumaby not from the same teams.

 There are 3 versions generally referenced within a .NET Core assembly
 * File Version - this is used to see which DLL is later.